 – Christopher Hitchens

 George Orwell was a journalist, novelist, and veteran of the Spanish Civil War.
-Had he known that by writing 1984 he also became a soothsayer, the thought would have sickened him worse than the tuberculosis that took his life at the age of 46.
+Had he known that by writing 1984 he also became a soothsayer, the thought would have sickened him worse than tuberculosis that took his life at the age of 46.

-In his prophetic novel Orwell envisioned Ingsoc, a totalitarian regime that controlled every aspect of its subjects’ lives.
-Language that contradicted Ingsoc’s party line was censored to the point where even dissident thought was growing impossible; Now we need no government influence at all to abolish “politically incorrect” ideas from public discourse.
+In his prophetic novel, Orwell envisioned Ingsoc, a totalitarian regime that controlled every aspect of its subjects’ lives.
+The language that contradicted Ingsoc’s party line was censored to the point where even dissident thought was growing impossible; Now we need no government influence at all to abolish “politically incorrect” ideas from public discourse.
 Ingsoc’s ironically named Ministries of Love and Truth dispensed only loathing and lies; Now we have the National Security Agency, which strangles citizens’ privacy at the expense of their own security.
 Ingsoc’s Britain was seeded with listening devices and video cameras everywhere; Now people voluntarily carry them anywhere they go.

 To single out one nightmarish aspect of 1984’s dystopia and prove it doesn’t yet exist, at least in some nascent form, in the real world would be difficult if not impossible.
 Big Brother may already walk among us.